FreelyGivenLuther/freelygivenluther.github.io/README.md

 [Lutheran Council in the USA.
 The Ordination of Women condensed by Raymond Tiemeyer (1970)](https://womenpriests.org/ecumenism/lutheran2-lutheran-council-in-the-usathe-ordination-of-women-1970/#intro)

+## Evangelism

+_The Evangelizing Church: A Lutheran Contribution_ edited by Richard Bliese and Craig Gelder (Minneapolis: Augsburg Fortress, 2005)

 ## Lutheran History
 For a family tree of most of the Lutheran denominations in America check out the [the illustration I made](https://archive.org/details/tree-of-american-lutheran-denominations/Tree%20of%20American%20Lutheran%20Denominations%20NO%20GRID..pdf).